 Management

-Of 160 fractures available for follow up, 77 were managed conservatively and 83 were managed surgically.
+Of 160 fractures available for follow up, 77 were managed conservatively, and 83 were managed surgically.
 Of those managed conservatively, 28 were allowed to return to sport in cast, while 49 were only allowed to return to sport following cast treatment.
-Of those managed surgically, 50 were treated with open reduction and internal fixation (ORIF) and 33 were treated with percutaneous surgical fixation (PSF).
+Of those managed surgically, 50 were treated with open reduction and internal fixation (ORIF), and 33 were treated with percutaneous surgical fixation (PSF).

 Conservative management